Adman/blog/_posts/2020-04-17-virtual-background.md

 ---
 layout: post
-title: Deep learning for your video meeting
+title: Teleporting yourself anywhere during video meeting
 subtitle: How to impress your friends and colleagues
 ---